Discover the Enormous World of the Biggest Frog

 Imagine a frog weighing about 7 pounds, as lengthy as a football field line marker – that’s 30 inches with legs fully stretched out!
 Baffling, isn’t it?
-This astonishing creature is known as the Goliath Frog and stands as the undisputed titleholder of the world’s biggest frog.
-Interestingly, the magnitude of their enormity isn’t mirrored in their eggs or tadpoles, which are relatively similar to those of their average-sized counterparts.
+This astonishing creature is known as the Goliath Frog and is the undisputed titleholder of the world’s biggest frog.
+Interestingly, their enormity isn’t mirrored in their eggs or tadpoles, which are relatively similar to their average-sized counterparts.

 The Native Habitat of the Biggest Frog in the World